fbpx

 Tur Muhammet, the president of the Japan Uyghur Union who has researched the plight of Uyghurs in the Autonomous Region, commented: “More than one million Uyghurs are living outside of China.
 There are already confirmed cases of China using relatives to call and detain Uyghurs living abroad, so we need to be vigilant.”

-Meryem has been using SNS (social networking sites) and other media to raise the issue of human rights abuses by China in the Uyghur Autonomous Region.
+Meryem has been using SNS (social networking sites) and other media to raise the issue of forced repatriation and other human rights abuses by China in the Uyghur Autonomous Region.
 She has testified about her experiences before the “Uyghur Tribunal,” a British people’s court that released a human rights report in 2021.

 The Chinese authorities have criticized the Uyghur Tribunal for “falsifying evidence.”